 Electronic Proposals Bidding Procedure.
-Electronic bids for the purchase of the Bonds and/or Notes must be submitted on Thursday, June 21, 2018 through the facilities of PARITY[®] until:
+Electronic bids for the purchase of the Tax Exempt Lot A Notes must be submitted through the facilities of PARITY[®] until 11:30 A.M.
+(E.D.T.), and for the Taxable Lot B Notes until 12:00 Noon (E.D.T.), on Wednesday, June 26, 2019.

-11:30 A.M.
-(E.D.T.)
-Bonds 12:00 Noon (E.D.T.)
-Lot A (Tax Exempt) Notes 12:30 P.M.
-(E.D.T.)
-Lot B (Taxable) Notes

 Any prospective bidder must be a subscriber of i-Deal's BiDCOMP competitive bidding system.
 Further information about PARITY[®], including any fee charged, may be obtained from PARITY[®], c/o i-Deal LLC, 1359 Broadway, 2nd Floor New York, New York 10018, Attention: Customer Support (telephone: (212) 849-5021 - email notice: parity@i-deal.com).
 The Issuer neither will confirm any subscription nor be responsible for any failure of a prospective bidder to subscribe.

-Once an electronic bid made through the facilities of PARITY[®] is communicated to the Issuer, it shall constitute an irrevocable offer, in response to this Notice, and shall be binding upon the bidder as if made by the signed, sealed bid delivered to the Issuer.
-By submitting a bid for the Bonds and/or Notes via PARITY[®], the bidder represents and warrants to the Issuer that such bidder's bid for the purchase of the Bonds and/or Notes is submitted for and on behalf of such prospective bidder by an officer or agent who is duly authorized to bind the prospective bidder by an irrevocable offer and that acceptance of such bid by the Issuer will bind the bidder by a legal, valid and enforceable contract, for the purchase of the Bonds and/or Notes on the terms described in this Notice.
-The Issuer shall not be responsible for any malfunction or mistake made by, or as a result of the use of the facilities of PARITY[®], or the inaccuracies of any information, including bid information or worksheets supplied by PARITY[®], the use of PARITY[®] facilities being the sole risk of the prospective bidder.
+Once an electronic bid made through the facilities of $PARITY^{\otimes}$ is communicated to the Issuer, it shall constitute an irrevocable offer, in response to this Notice, and shall be binding upon the bidder as if made by the signed, sealed bid delivered to the Issuer.
+By submitting a bid for the Notes via $PARITY^{\otimes}$, the bidder represents and warrants to the Issuer that such bidder's bid for the purchase of the Notes is submitted for and on behalf of such prospective bidder by an officer or agent who is duly authorized to bind the prospective bidder by an irrevocable offer and that acceptance of such bid by the Issuer will bind the bidder by a legal, valid and enforceable contract, for the purchase of the Notes on the terms described in this Notice.
+The Issuer shall not be responsible for any malfunction or mistake made by, or as a result of the use of the facilities of $PARITY^{\otimes}$, or the inaccuracies of any information, including bid information or worksheets supplied by $PARITY^{\otimes}$, the use of $PARITY^{\otimes}$ facilities being the sole risk of the prospective bidder.
 Each Bidder is solely responsible for knowing the terms of the sale as set forth herein.

 Disclaimer.
-Each of $PARITY^{\text{®}}$ prospective electronic bidders shall be solely responsible to make necessary arrangements to access $PARITY^{\text{®}}$ for the purpose of submitting its bid in a timely manner and in compliance with the requirements of this Notice.
-Neither the Issuer nor $PARITY^{\text{®}}$ shall have any duty or obligation to undertake such arrangements to bid for any prospective bidder or to provide or assure such access to any prospective bidder, and neither the Issuer or PARITY[®] shall be responsible for a bidder's failure to make a bid or for the proper operation of, or have any liability for any delays or interruptions of, or any damages caused by, PARITY[®].
-The Issuer is using PARITY[®] as a communication mechanism, and not as the Issuer's agent, to conduct the electronic bidding for the Bonds and/or Notes.
+Each of PARITY® prospective electronic bidders shall be solely responsible to make necessary arrangements to access PARITY® for the purpose of submitting its bid in a timely manner and in compliance with the requirements of this Notice.
+Neither the Issuer nor PARITY[®] shall have any duty or obligation to undertake such arrangements to bid for any prospective bidder or to provide or assure such access to any prospective bidder, and neither the Issuer or PARITY[®] shall be responsible for a bidder's failure to make a bid or for the proper operation of, or have any liability for any delays or interruptions of, or any damages caused by, PARITY[®].
+The Issuer is using PARITY[®] as a communication mechanism, and not as the Issuer's agent, to conduct the electronic bidding for the Notes.
 The Issuer is not bound by any advice and determination of PARITY[®] to the effect that any particular bid complies with the terms of this Notice and in particular the bid requirements herein set forth.
 All cost and expenses incurred by prospective bidders in connection with their subscription to, arrangements with and submission of bids via PARITY[®] are the sole responsibility of the bidders; and the Issuer is not responsible directly or indirectly, for any of such costs or expenses.
-If the prospective bidder encounters any difficulty in arranging to bid or submitting, modifying or withdrawing a bid for the Bonds and/or Notes, the prospective bidder should telephone PARITY[®] at (212) 849-5021.
-If any provision of this Notice shall conflict with information provided by PARITY[®], this Notice shall control.
+If the prospective bidder encounters any difficulty in arranging to bid or submitting, modifying or withdrawing a bid for the Notes, the prospective bidder should telephone PARITY® at (212) 849-5021.
+If any provision of this Notice shall conflict with information provided by PARITY®, this Notice shall control.